-Arrigo Triulzi provided a module to support the use of different total orderings of derivatives in doing pseudo differential Gröbner basis computations.
+Arrigo Triulzi contributed in supporting the use of different total orderings of derivatives in doing pseudo differential Gröbner basis computations.

-Work on this package has been supported by the Konrad Zuse Institut/Berlin through a fellowship of T.W..
+Work on this package has been supported by the Konrad Zuse Institute / Berlin through a fellowship of T.W..
 Winfried Neun and Herbert Melenk are thanked for many discussions and constant support.